"You're gonna lose! You're gonna lose! You're gonna lose!"

 Stilwell grew up (literally) by the end of the movie at the Baseball Hall of Fame, which was played by Mark Holton, and in real life.

 Where Is Stilwell Today?

 Born in Evansville, Indiana, Justin Scheller never acted on the big screen again.
-“A League of Their Own” was the only thing he did.
-Instead of movies, he became a high school football coach.
+"A League of Their Own" was the only thing he did.
+Instead of movies, the former child actor became a high school football coach.